 WDEA Works Colac is one of regional Australia’s leading providers of the Federal Government’s jobactive and Disability Employment Service programs.
 They’re one of the best in the country at helping people to find meaningful and sustainable employment.

 With a team of more than 300 people, and 36 offices across Western Victoria and South East South Australia, there’s likely to be WDEA Works site near you.

 WDEA Works can work for you to find an employment or training opportunity that improves your life and adds value to your local community.
-Drop in for a coffee and a chat about how we can help you achieve your goals!
+Contact us or drop in for a coffee and a chat about how we can help you achieve your goals!